MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/how-conversation-ai-core-capabilities.md

     {{conversation.listNames}}
     ```

 - AI: The bot logic is streamlined to include handlers for actions such as `addItem` and `removeItem`.
-This distinct separation between actions and the prompts guiding the AI on how to execute the actions and prompts serves as a powerful tool.
+This distinction between actions and the prompts serves as a powerful tool as it guides AI to execute the actions and prompts.

 # [.NET](#tab/dotnet1)